STUDY

 The areas of study include early years, care and education, children's services and play work.

 This course is designed with the child care practitioner in mind.
 It has been shaped to combine studying while working in a busy childcare setting.
-At all campuses the course enables students to earn while they learn and maximise the amount of time spent at work.
+At all campuses the course enables you to earn while they learn and maximise the amount of time spent at work.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Records.